Imsghaier/yao_protocol_simulation-/README.md

 yao's Garbled Circuit Protocol: an Implementation GitHub repository for an implementation of Yao's Garbled Circuit protocol for Secure Multi-Party Computation (SMPC) with an 8-bit adder as logical circuit.
 This repository includes all necessary files for running a local simulation of the protocol, including the source code, a detailed documentation, and a report that analyzes some possible real-world applications of this protocol.

-Yao's Garbled Circuit protocol is a fundamental technique in Secure Multi-Party Computation (SMPC), allowing multiple parties to jointly compute a function over their inputs while keeping those inputs private.
-This repository provides a Python implementation of the protocol along with detailed documentation and a comprehensive report.

 Source Code
 The src/ directory contains the source code and input files for the implementation, including: